Randonee/Basis/README.md

 **License:**

-    Unless indicated otherwise, this code was created by Aaron Spjut and provided under a MIT-style license.
+    Unless indicated otherwise, this code is provided under a MIT-style license.
-    Copyright (c) Aaron Spjut.
-All rights reserved.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),